kapawlak/temp_lab_host/Courses/6/CL/lab2.md

 <!-- End of Exercise 1 -->

-In [Ex](#Ex-Focal) we will be more quantitative about the focal lengths.
+In [](#Activity-Focal) we will be more quantitative about the focal lengths.
 We will show you a video of five parallel rays passing through a concave and a convex lens over graph paper.
 The graph paper will allow you to measure the focal lengths of these lenses.

-:::::: Exercise Focal
+::::::Activity (Focal| Measuring Focal Lengths)

-While watching [Vi](#Vi-5rays), complete the steps listed below to collect your data:
+While watching [](#Video-5rays), complete the steps listed below to collect your data:

 <!-- Jeremy's: 5 rays of light going to two lenses -->
-::: Video 5rays
+:::Video (5rays| Five Rays and Basic Lenses)
-<iframe style='width:100%;' src="https://www.youtube.com/embed/-Hg40ICmr6I" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe  width='100%' height='100%'  src="https://www.youtube.com/embed/-Hg40ICmr6I" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 :::

 **Note:** The graph paper used is 4 boxes per inch.